tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

 `Download artists & songs <yt_clip1_>`_      `Download artist & album <yt_clip2_>`_       `Download sep artists & songs <yt_clip3_>`_
 ===========================================  ===========================================  ===============================================

-The complicated collection of flags and arguments allows ``plex_music_songs.py`` to download a collection of songs in three ways,
+The complicated collection of flags and arguments allows ``plex_music_songs`` to download a collection of songs in three ways,

 * in :numref:`download_by_artist_songs`, by specifying artist and list of songs.